Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 The **ZeRO (Zero Redundancy Optimizer)** technique comes in three stages:

 - **ZeRO-1**: Partitions optimizer states across GPUs.
 Provides modest memory savings
 - **ZeRO-2**: Partitions both optimizer states and gradients.
-This is what we're using—it provides a good balance between memory savings and communication overhead, making it ideal for 2-GPU setups
+This is what we're using—it provides a good balance between memory savings and communication overhead
 - **ZeRO-3**: Partitions model parameters, optimizer states, and gradients.
 Maximum memory savings but requires more inter-GPU communication.
-Best for training very large models across many GPUs (8+)
+Best for training very large models across many GPUs

 In my setup, I used an ADAM<sup>(7)</sup> optimizer (the algorithm that updates model weights during training based on calculated gradients).
 ZeRO-1 only partitions ADAM optimizer states across GPUs, but in my case this wasn't enough to avoid memory saturation.
 Switching to ZeRO-2 resolved the issue because it partitions both ADAM optimizer states and gradients across the two RTX 3090s.